-- Tether suspended loads to restrict movement. - Weight of all rigging (slings, etc.) must be included as part of load. - DO NOT attempt to use telehandler frame-leveling to compensate for load swing. - Keep heavy part of load closest to attachment. - Never drag the load; lift vertically.
+- Tether suspended loads to restrict movement. - Weight of all rigging (slings, etc.) must be included as part of load. - Beware of wind.
+Wind can cause a suspended load to swing and cause dangerous side loads even with tag lines. - DO NOT attempt to use telehandler frame-leveling to compensate for load swing. - Keep heavy part of load closest to attachment. - Never drag the load; lift vertically.